wp-plugins/wpgraphicstudio/readme.txt

 **Features of the plugin include**

   * Compatible integration with s2Member
+  * Module text customizing for translating graphic modules to different languages
   * Members area
   * Members graphic galleries
   * Members can save, download, delete their created graphics